Content from Working With Variables

 We could also have looked not at a single patient, but at a single day.
 The approach would be very similar, but instead of selecting all the columns in a row, we want to select all the rows for a given column:

 The result is now not a row of 40 elements, but a column with 60 items.
-However, MATLAB is smart enough to figure out what to do with enquieries just like the ones we did before.
+However, MATLAB is smart enough to figure out what to do with enquiries just like the ones we did before.

 OUTPUT